seven62/mkdocs-demo/docs/install/install.md

 # Installation Guide

+Let's just hold on for [one hot minute](https://youtu.be/UIyMhzU655o) before installing, just in case you like to skip around.

+It's dangerous to deploy sensors alone... take these _[minumum requirements](./requirements.md)_:

+- 8GB RAM
+- 4 Physical Cores
+- 256GB disk
+- 2 NICs
+    - active connection on mgmt port

 ## Network Connection
-Before starting, let's cover a critical setup point:
+This is a critical setup point:

-> Before initial boot, connect the network interface that you intend to use to remotely manage ROCK.
+> Before booting to the ISO, connect the network interface that you intend to use to remotely manage ROCK.

+Why?
 During install, ROCK will see the network interface with an ip address and default gateway and designate it as the _**management**_ port.
-So with that info, plug into that interface and boot to your USB.
+So plug into that interface and boot to your USB drive.

 ## Install Types